ColdHeat/PsNeePy/README.md

 The main code is derived partially from different versions of [PSNee](https://github.com/kalymos/PsNee).

+Unfortunately this modchip is more of a proof of concept than it is something you should use in your console.
+Help make it better!

+If you're interested in a more traditional modchip like MM3 or MayumiV4, read my [blog post about making your own modchips](https://blog.kchung.co/making-playstation-modchips/).

 ## Install

 1. To begin you need to install MicroPython onto an [ESP8266](https://amzn.to/2K4HdTq) by following the [MicroPython documentation](https://docs.micropython.org/en/latest/esp8266/esp8266/tutorial/intro.html).